 Luxury Sales Make Manhattan Look More ExpensiveLuxury Sales Make Manhattan Look More Expensive

-Whether buying property to live in or invest, it’s important to consider that luxury sales skew average prices higher.
+Whether buying property to live in or invest in, it’s important to consider that luxury sales skew average prices higher.

 Knowing these numbers, which borough do you think it’s best to buy in?
 What factors affect your decision most?